Newcrest Orange Challenge

 - Traffic management

-- Plenty of food – lunch and snack stops along the route
+- Plenty of food with lunch, snack and hydration stops along the route

 - Access to event-day valet service

-- Access to Newcrest Orange Challenge Festival for friends and family
+- Access to Newcrest Orange Challenge for friends and family

-Yes, there will be a briefing for all cyclists on Saturday 30 March at 4:15pm.
+Yes, there will be a briefing for all riders on Saturday 21 March at 4:00pm.
 We recommend all riders attend this briefing to hear any final event information and updates.

-There is an additional short briefing at the Start Line prior to the ride commencing on Sunday 31 March.
+There is an additional short briefing at the start line before the ride starts on Sunday 22 March.

 It is the responsibility of the rider to make sure their bike is in satisfactory riding condition for the distance and varying road conditions.
 It’s a good idea to get a professional service at least a week before the ride.